Digital Europe Programme: Parties involved

 Building blocks were initially offered as part of CEF Digital, the programme's digital arm under telecommunications.
 The European Commission's Directorate General for Communications Networks, Content and Technology (CNECT) is responsible for the definition of the building blocks.
 Their management and user on-boarding was overseen by the Directorate-General for Informatics (DIGIT).
-The eTranslation building block is carried out and hosted by the Directorate-General for Translation (DGT).
 The funding supports the adoption of building blocks.
 They are arranged through Calls for Proposals and are administered by the Innovation and Networks Executive Agency (INEA) and then by the Climate, Infrastructure and Environment Executive Agency.